STARS4ALL/tessdb-server/README.md

     - pyephem
     - tabulate

-### Start up Verification
+### Start up and Verification

-Type `sudo tessdb -k` to start the service in foreground with console output.
+* Type `sudo tessdb -k` to start the service in foreground with console output.
 Verify that it starts without errors or exceptions.

-Type `sudo service tessdb start` to start it as a backgroud service.
+* Type `sudo service tessdb start` to start it as a backgroud service.
-Type `sudo update-rc.d tessdb defaults` to start it at boot time.
+* Type `sudo update-rc.d tessdb defaults` to start it at boot time.

 ## Windows installation